-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the University as of June 30, 2018, and the respective changes in financial position and cash flows thereof for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities of the University as of June 30, 2019 and 2018, and the changes in financial position and cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.